Throughout the past 26 years, SDS has developed an exemplary model in

 and training services are provided.

-trained, and supervised to become long-term employees.
-This has given
+and supervised to become long-term employees.
+This provides Solano County

-avoiding high staff turnover and costs associated with staff recruitment and
+high staff turnover and costs associated with staff recruitment and training.

-training.
-Moreover, an outstanding model has been created for other
+Moreover, an outstanding model has been created for other communities to

 Below is a list of SDS’s milestones: